hard-tender-blade/microsoft-office-maturita-skip/README.md

 # microsoft-office-maturita-skip

+I gonna update this repo with data when i receive my certificates

+...

 # Test for Word - M3

 Open folder M3_Word and open exercise pdf, you will find there exercises for A & B test